zshi719/2025-Data-24100/class_notes/11_sqlite.md

 ## SQLite

 - SQLite is a file-based database.
 Basically there is a single file that contains the entire database.
-SQLite leverages file operations in order maintain ACID compatibility.
+SQLite leverages file operations in order to maintain ACID compatibility.
 - [SQLite3](https://docs.python.org/3/library/sqlite3.html) is bundled with Python, so we do _not_ need to pip install anything.
 - However, there are hooks into the operating system that we do need to install in order to use this product.
 - In our Dockerfile we can add: